- By The Indian Arts and Crafts Board

 WHAT IS THE SOURCE DIRECTORY?

-Some of the businesses listed in the Source Directory maintain retail shops or open studios; others sell through the Internet, by appointment, or mail order only.
+Some of the businesses listed in the Source Directory maintain retail shops or open studios; others sell online, by appointment, or mail order only.
 This information is provided in the listing, along with business hours, contact information, major products, website information, mail order, and special services offered.
 Businesses are listed alphabetically by State.

 WHO CAN APPLY FOR A SOURCE DIRECTORY LISTING?